jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ```

 {: .note .info}
-The demo site uses Jekyll 4 and a [third-party plugin][timeago-plugin] both of which are
+The demo site uses Jekyll 4 and a [third-party plugin][timeago-plugin], both of which are
 currently not whitelisted for use on GitHub pages.
 The plugin will allow us to turn a date say,
-`2016-03-23T10:20:00Z` into a description of how long ago it was from today (`2020-04-13T10:20:00Z`)
+`2016-03-23T10:20:00Z` into a description of how long ago it was from today
-which would be `4 years and 3 weeks ago`.
+(`2020-04-13T10:20:00Z`), which would be `4 years and 3 weeks ago`.

 {: .note .info}
 The action we're using takes care of installing the Ruby gems and dependencies.
 While that keeps
-the set-up simple for the user, one may encounter issues if they also check-in `Gemfile.lock` if it
+the setup simple for the user, one may encounter issues if they also check-in `Gemfile.lock` if it
 was generated with an old version of Bundler.

 ### Setting up the Action